Want Stronger Herb? Give These Tips a Try!

 To get flavour out of herbs, their surface area needs to be increased to expose the flavour.
 This is what a grinder does, and it allows for herbs to release their flavour and aroma.

-If you are using a vaporizer to enjoy the aroma of a plant or herb, achieving a consistent, fine grind is essential for the vaporizer to do its job, so in such a situation a grinder is a must-have item.
+If you are using a vaporizer to enjoy the aroma of a plant or herb, you will need a particular consistency of grind.
+Achieving a consistent, fine grind is essential for the vaporizer to do its job, so in such a situation a grinder is a must-have item.

 So now that you know you need to grind to get stronger, more pleasurable use out of your herbs, let’s talk about what type of grinder you should buy.